NCCA/pipeline-project-Geekwithahat/README.md

     -   Functions for marking acceptable instructions more tedious than simply giving the plugin code
 - C++ conversion for history save without an external file
     - still requires some form of saving in order to convert from one to another.
+- Ability to provide code to run on all aspects of a folder